TNA Against All Odds (2006): Event

 Prior to the start of the pay-per-view there were two dark matches.
 The first match saw Ron Killings defeat A-1, after the referee sent Team Canada to the back.
 The second match saw Lance Hoyt, Cassidy Riley and Shark Boy defeat Shannon Moore and The Diamonds in the Rough (Elix Skipper and David Young), after Hoyt chokeslammed Elix.

 The opening match saw The Naturals (Andy Douglas and Chase Stevens) take on Austin Aries and Roderick Strong.
 After Aries delivered a double knee buster to Douglas, both Aries and Strong delivered a series of kicks to Douglas.
 Aries suplexes Douglas and rolls him up for the cover however Douglas grabs the bottom rope to break the count.
 The Naturals pick up the victory after hitting Natural Disaster on Aries.

-The second match was a four-way match that saw Jay Lethal defeat Matt Bentley, Alex Shelley and Petey Williams.
+The second match was a X Division four-way match that saw Jay Lethal defeat Matt Bentley, Alex Shelley and Petey Williams.

 The following match was a tag team match between The James Gang (B.G.
 James and Kip James) and The Latin American Exchange (Homicide and Machete).
 The match ended with all four men in the ring, after Kip attacked Homicide, BG hit Machete with the pump handle slam for the victory.

 The NWA World Tag Team Championship match was next.
 The champions America's Most Wanted (Chris Harris and James Storm) defended their titles against Chris Sabin and Sonjay Dutt.
 After Harris hit Sabin with a tornado DDT on a chair, Storm hit Sabin’s ankle with the security railing.
 With Sabin injured, America’s Most Wanted hit Dutt with the Death Sentence to retain the titles.